Last updated on September 5, 2025

 EDHREC helps you keep track of the cards that you want in your decklist.
 In the upper right near the Search bar is a paperclip with a number.
 This is your clipboard, where EDHREC tracks any cards you want it to.

 How do you get cards in there?
-A plus (+) appear in the top left of the image whenever you hover over a card.
-Clicking that plus puts the card in your clipboard.
+A plus (+) appears in the top right of the image whenever you hover over a card.
+Pressing that plus adds the card to your clipboard.

 How to Add Your Deck to EDHREC

-EDHREC pulls decklists from Aetherhub, Archidekt, Deckstats, Moxfield, and MTGGoldfish.
+EDHREC pulls decklists from Archidekt, Moxfield, and Scryfall.
 If you design a legal, public Commander deck on any of those websites, your deck will help them determine statistics.
-The API that does this pull also keeps track of individual decks it's used.
-If you update a deck on one of these sites, EDHREC deletes the references to the old one and uses the new one.
+The API that does this pull also keeps track of the individual decks it's used.
+If you update a deck on one of these sites, EDHREC does not include duplicates, and deletes the references to the old one and uses the new one.

-But nothing is perfect.
-It’s an automatic connection, but it’s possible that some decks fall through the cracks.
+Nothing is perfect.
+It’s an automatic connection, so it’s possible that some decks fall through the cracks.
 Don’t expect to make a deck and then immediately see the number of decks or synergy score for a card change.
 It’ll likely be pulled in and used eventually, just maybe not instantaneously.

 How Synergy Is Calculated on EDHREC